cscmaw/semester2-week3/README.md

 C code has the extension .c

-We require a compiler to convert the plain text (.c) file to an executable
+We require a compiler to convert the plain-text, source-code (.c) file to an executable

 We will use the GNU Compiler Collection C compiler - gcc